Azure/azure-sdk-for-go/sdk/monitor/azquery/README.md

 Client accepts any [azidentity][azure_identity] credential.
 See the [azidentity][azure_identity] documentation for more information about other credential types.

+The clients default to the Azure Public Cloud.
+See the [cloud][cloud_documentation] documentation for more information about other cloud configurations.

 #### Create a logs client

 ```go